-Now here's the deal, eternal life is not something that has to do only with the future.
-It doesn't just start when we die physically.
-For the believer, it is something we can experience in the here and now.
-When you look at how Jesus describes it, he often describes it as a present possession.
+When you look at how Jesus describes this life, he often describes it as a present possession.
 For instance in John 5:24, Jesus says this:

-"Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.
+Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.

-Did you notice what he says?
 To him who believes, he has eternal life.
-Do you mind a little grammar here?
-The verb here is in the present tense, which means that this eternal life is something we have now.
+The verb in the present tense meaning that this eternal life is something we have now.
 It is not just a future hope.

 Jesus goes on to say that the one who has eternal life has passed out of death into life.
-The verb in that phrase is in the perfect tense, which means that there is a completed action in the past that brings about a state of being in the present.
+The verb in this phrase is in the perfect tense, which means that there is a completed action in the past that brings about a state of being in the present.
 That state of being in the present is eternal life.
+And so for the believer, eternal life is something we can experience in the here and now as well as for all eternity.
 This is the life that Jesus came to bring.
-Are you experiencing this kind life?

 Now to bring a little more clarity to what this life is exactly, I want us to look at how Jesus defined eternal life.
-Jesus defined eternal life as a relationship with God.
 In John 17:3 Jesus said this: